 Connect with Other Expats at Work

-If you came to America on a work contract, it’s unlikely that you’re the only expat in the area.
+If you came to America on a work contract, it’s unlikely that you’re the only expat.
 The other expats in your company are probably connected with the rest of the expat community in your area.

-Not only is the easiest way to make new friends, it’s a great support system.
-You can complain about Americans, bring stuff back from Europe for each other, and they will help you through difficulties in the US during your first few months.
+Not only is this the easiest way to make new friends, it’s a great support system.
+You can complain about Americans together, bring stuff back from Europe for one-another, and help each other with things like finding a good doctor.

 Meetup is a popular way to meet new people in the US; especially in larger cities.
 You can find groups for all interests, from board game groups to book clubs.
 Many cities also have groups for people new to the area, expats, and people within certain age groups.
 This is great for introverts, because everyone at a meetup is there to meet new people.